hacker-szabo/simpleHTTPServer/README.md

 In the future, browser support will be available with a nice UI.

-## Upload file to simpleHTTPServer
+## Upload a file to simpleHTTPServer

 Navigate to the webroot and run the software: